telefonicaid/fiware-pep-steelskin/README.md

 The authentication process is based on OAuth v2 tokens.
 The PEP Proxy expects all the requests to have a header `x-auth-token` containing a valid access token from the IDM.
 All the requests without this requirement are rejected with a 401 error.

+PEP Proxy currently supports two possible authentication authorities: Keyrock IdM and Openstack Keystone.
+The following sections show how to retrieve a token with each of this authentication technologies.
+The module can be configured using the config.authentication.module option.

+#### IdM

 In order to get an access token to send with the request, a user can send a request to the IDM, with its user and password (here shown as a curl request):

 ```